 5. Legally protected products and/or services

 The business world is changing and changing fast.
-If a strategic buyer sees you have a new technology, a more advanced way of doing business, synergies or strengths are able to increase by bringing the two companies together that creates a competitive advantage it’s obviously a huge incentive to get a deal done.
+If a strategic buyer sees you have a new technology, a more advanced way of doing business, synergies or strengths can increase by bringing the two companies together that creating a competitive advantage it’s a huge incentive to get a deal done.

 6. Buying a business as a path to growth

-Getting into some markets without the right government regulation permit or license can make it extremely difficult to do to business and if a company wants to grow, can make it an attractive acquisition if another business has something they want and need.
+Getting into some markets without the right government regulation permit or license can make it extremely difficult to do business and if a company wants to grow, can make it an attractive acquisition if another business has something they want and need.

 7. Strong financial statements

 Without exception, a buyer will want one of their professionals to check the integrity of the data.
-If the owner has taken that step by having their financial statements reviewed or audited by a reputable CPA firm, it casts the business in an incredibly positive light, what the business stands for and at the same time, considerably lowering the buyer’s perception of risk.
+If the owner has taken that step by having their financial statements reviewed or audited by a reputable CPA firm, it casts the business in an incredibly positive light, what the business stands for, and at the same time, considerably lowers the buyer’s perception of risk.

 8. Acquiring a new sales pipeline